sdcondon/SCClassicalPlanning/docs/user-guide/getting-started.md

 // Now we are ready to declare our domain.
 // A domain defines the common aspects of all problems that occur within it.
-// Specifically, what predicates exist and what actions are available: var domain = new Domain(
+// Specifically, what predicates exist and what actions are available:
+// (NB: I will almost certainly add a ctor overload at some point that allows
+// the predicates to be inferred from the actions). var domain = new Domain(
     predicates: new Predicate[]
     {